cantones1/Coursera_Capstone/Exploring the relation between obesity and types of venues.md

-**Exploring the relation between obesity and types of venues by in selected counties in US** Coursera Capstone
+# **Exploring the relation between obesity and types of venues by in selected counties in US**,
+Coursera Capstone,
 C. Antonescu

 **Introduction:**